auth0/terraform-provider-auth0/docs/resources/tenant.md

 - `mfa_show_factor_list_on_enrollment` (Boolean) Used to allow users to pick which factor to enroll with from the list of available MFA factors.
 - `no_disclose_enterprise_connections` (Boolean) Do not Publish Enterprise Connections Information with IdP domains on the lock configuration file.
 - `revoke_refresh_token_grant` (Boolean) Delete underlying grant when a refresh token is revoked via the Authentication API.
-- `universal_login` (Boolean, Deprecated) Indicates whether the New Universal Login Experience is enabled.
 - `use_scope_descriptions_for_consent` (Boolean) Indicates whether to use scope descriptions for consent.